jsplumb/mottle/README.md

 #### 0.1

-Version 0.1 of TouchAdapter runs either stand alone (requiring no external library), or it can run on top of jQuery - which is to say that it maps to jQuery's event binding methods.
+Version 0.1 of Mottle runs either stand alone (requiring no external library), or it can run on top of jQuery - which is to say that it maps to jQuery's event binding methods.
 It was originally my intention to create other library wrappers, but I haven't yet got around to it.
 And, for reasons discussed in the 0.2 requirements section below, it is not likely I will get around to it.

 #### 0.2